 #2 Options for Buying Solar Panels in New Jersey

-Photovoltaic cell systems can cost between $12,000 and $25,000, which means choosing solar for your home also brings financing decisions that need to be made.
-You have a few different options when it comes to paying for your PV system in NJ.
+With the average solar installation costing about $15k, choosing solar for your home is a serious financial decision.
+Thankfully, you have a few different options when it comes to paying for your PV system in NJ.

 This is by far the most attractive payment option from a savings standpoint.
-You won’t be paying interest and you won’t have to worry about monthly payments for a lease or to your lienholder.
+You won’t be paying interest and you don’t have to worry about monthly payments for a lease or loan.
 You will truly own your own power, free and clear.
 Virtually all installers accept cash payments as an option, so if you’ve got the green on-hand it’s definitely a strong contender to consider.

-Cash is a superior option whenever possible simply because it takes the burden off of you as far as worrying about making future lease or loan payments, removes the cost of interest, and allows you total freedom should you decide to sell your home.
+Cash is a superior option whenever possible simply because it takes the burden off of you as far as worrying about making future lease or loan payments, removes any interest payments, and allows you total freedom should you decide to sell your home.
 You won’t have to worry about transferring lease contracts or continuing payments on a loan for an item you don’t even own anymore.
-Still, there are benefits and drawbacks.

 Pros of a cash solar purchase: